Celebrating National Recycling Week (NRW) from 10-16 November 2014, Planet Ark’s Head of Campaigns, Brad Gray, said:

 .... and continue to read this webpage to find out more how you can recycle your empty aerosols.

-Each year, Australians use about 10 aerosol cans each.
-Aerosol recycling is well-established in Australia.
-It reduces landfill waste and reduces greenhouse emissions.
+Each year, Australians use about 12 aerosol cans each.
+Aerosol recycling is well-established in Australia and helps reduce landfill waste and greenhouse emissions.

-The majority of councils accept aerosols in their kerbside collection schemes and at waste disposal sites.
-In fact, around 90% of Australians are able to recycle their aerosols.
-To find out if your council accepts aerosols, call them, visit www.recyclingnearyou.com.au, or call the Recycling Hotline: 1300 733 712.
-If they don’t accept aerosols, encourage them to do so!
+The majority of Australian councils (WA excepted) accept empty* aerosols in their kerbside collection schemes and at waste disposal sites.
+In fact, around 90% of Australians are able to recycle their empty post-consumer aerosols.
+To find out if your council accepts aerosols, call them, visit www.recyclingnearyou.com.au, or ring the Recycling Hotline on 1300 733 712.

-Most of us are good at recycling kitchen and household aerosols, but dont forget to recycle those empty aerosols that you have thrown away in your bathroom or bedroom bins!
+Most of us are good at recycling kitchen and household aerosols, but don't forget to recycle those empty personal care aerosols that you have finished with!

 Remember that only empty aerosols should be put in your recycling - here is a helpful video on how to recycle your aerosols!